Leonhcp/calindra-desafio/README.md

 ## Getting Started

-First clone this paste into your computer (in case of clone repository) and type on the cmd terminal of the paste "npm i" to install all project's dependencies, after that to run the code type "npm start", for the development start of the project.
+First clone this repository into your computer (in case of git clone) and type on the cmd terminal of the repository "npm i" to install all project's dependencies.
+After that, to run the code, type "npm start" for the development start of the project.

 ### Prerequisites